The-OpenROAD-Project-Attic/Resizer/README.md

 DIEAREA) and core (placeable area) of the design.
 All dimensions are in microns.

-The `resize` command resizes gates and then uses buffer insertion to repair maximum capacitance and slew violations.
-Use the `-resize`, `-repair_max_cap` and `-repair_max_slew` options to invoke a single mode.
+The `resize` command buffers inputs and outputs, resizes gates, and then uses buffer insertion to repair maximum capacitance and slew violations.
+Use the `-buffer_inputs`, `-buffer_outputs`, `-resize`, `-repair_max_cap` and `-repair_max_slew` options to invoke a single mode.
 With none of the options specified all are done.
 The `-buffer_cell` argument is required for buffer insertion